MrOlm/inStrain/docs/overview.rst

     To view example output
   :doc:`preparing_input`
-    For information on how to prepare data for inStrain
+    For information on how to prepare data for inStrain :doc:`choosing_parameters`
+    For detailed information on how to make sure inStrain is running correctly

 When should I use *inStrain*?
 -----------------